DaedalusG/LifeBox/README.md

 ![LifeBox Explore](client/public/LifeBoxExplore.gif)

 ## Application Architecture & Technologies Used
-LifeBox was built using react with hooks and the Canvas API.
-The application relies on a postgreSQL database to store and serve user inforamtion and grids.
-These assets are served by a flask server.
+LifeBox was built using react components with hooks and the Canvas API.
+The application relies on a postgreSQL database served with flask